Executive Summary

 Values Erosion And Strategic Confusion

-NATO was founded on the principle that shared democratic values create strategic unity.
-When members experience democratic backsliding, this values foundation erodes, creating strategic confusion about alliance purpose and priorities.
-Research by the Atlantic Council demonstrates that alliance cohesion depends as much on shared identity as on shared threats - when democratic identity weakens, threat perception becomes inconsistent across members.
+NATO's founding principle of shared democratic values has been characterized by the Atlantic Council and CFR as creating strategic unity [Atlantic Council, 2026; CFR, 2026].
+When members experience institutional change, that values foundation erodes, analysts assess the result as strategic confusion about alliance purpose.
+Atlantic Council research finds that alliance cohesion depends as much on shared identity as on shared threats; analysts assess that when democratic identity weakens, threat perception becomes inconsistent across members [Atlantic Council, 2026].
+Moderate-to-high confidence (60-70%) on this structural assessment.

 This values erosion manifests in practical ways.
 Intelligence sharing becomes problematic when some members may pass information to adversaries.
 Military integration suffers when some forces operate under different rules of engagement based on domestic political considerations.
 Diplomatic coordination fails when some members prioritize bilateral relationships with adversaries over alliance positions.